Skip to main content

 Updating Existing Settings

-To add more channels to an existing setting, use a PUT request:
+To add more channels to an existing settings, use a PUT request:

 {